ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 Despite all this effort, I’m still not entirely convinced it is a place for me.

 Mastodon has some deep problems that arise from its core architectural decisions.
 To be clear, so does Twitter.
-If you’re poised at your keyboard ready to tell me that Mastodon—a microblogging platform with following, rich media, and hashtag functionality—isn’t intended to be a Twitter replacement, please don’t.
+If you’re poised at your keyboard ready to tell me that Mastodon—a microblogging platform with following, replying, instant resharing, liking, rich media, and hashtag functionality—isn’t intended to be a Twitter replacement, please don’t.

 My biggest criticism and wish for the platform is a better way to discover and follow people who aren’t like me.